haribharadwaj/syllabi/CSD2045_PhysiologicalAssessment.md

 ## Quizzes
 Quizzes (six) will typically be made available a week before they are due.
 Quizzes will probe your understanding of the concepts/content discussed in this course and integration of the ideas with ideas gained from clinical experience, readings of primary literature, and with lab exercises (done as part of the Clinical Procedures Lab course with Dr. Alscher).
-Quizzes will also involve hands-on exercises using simulation software, and/or applying ideas to specific test examples/cases.
+Quizzes will also involve hands-on exercises working through simulated and/or real case examples and applying knowledge from the course to analyze and interpret physiological measurement results.
 Quizzes may also involve watching video presentations by other professionals/scientists.
 Submitted work will consist of electronic responses or PDF file uploads via Canvas.
 All quizzes due by the time and date posted on Canvas.
 You are encouraged to discuss course topics with your peers and other colleagues, but discussions involving quizzes should be done *in broad/general terms*.
 Please do not share specific solutions.

 There is a quota of **three total late days** you can use throughout the semester to manage unanticipated pressing events that may